18 Days East Africa Safari

 Day 13: Kigali-Arusha (Tanzania)

 Drive for 2-3 hours from Ruhengeri to Kigali airport.
-Alternatively, you may have a visit to Gisozi memorial center first.
-This is followed by lunch then connect to the airport.
+If not, you can visit the Gisozi Memorial Center first.
+This is followed by lunch, and then you connect to the airport.
 Fly from Kigali to Arusha in Tanzania for the next holiday.

-Enjoy a hefty breakfast and you will be picked up at the hotel in Arusha.
+Enjoy a hefty breakfast, and you will be picked up at the hotel in Arusha.
 Drive to Serengeti National Park in the Northern tourism circuit.
 Arrive early and as you connect to the lodge.
-Keep an eye on a variety of animals especially cheetahs, wildebeest, lions, elands, buffaloes, birds and others.
+Keep an eye on various animals, especially cheetahs, wildebeest, lions, elands, buffalo, birds, and others.

-Explore the vast savanna plains of Serengeti National Park and today, you will leave the lodge with packed lunch.
-The game drive through Serengeti allows you to watch a variety of mammal species and birds.
-This park has all the big 5 game.
-If your tour falls around July, August, September, there will be a chance to watch the wildebeest migration.
-You will enjoy a picnic lunch and later, drive back to your accommodation property for a leisurely dinner and a night stay.
+Explore the vast savanna plains of Serengeti National Park, and today, you will leave the lodge with a packed lunch.
+The game drive through the Serengeti allows you to watch a variety of mammal species and birds.
+This park has all the big five game.
+If your tour falls around July, August, or September, there will be a chance to watch the wildebeest migration.
+You will enjoy a picnic lunch and later, drive back to your accommodation property for a leisurely dinner and a night’s stay.

 Day 16: Wildlife trip to Masai Mara National Reserve (Kenya)

-A hefty breakfast will be enjoyed early in the morning and after, meet your driver guide for pick up.
-Begin your road trip to the Masai Mara National Reserve in Kenya through Isebania border.
+A hefty breakfast will be enjoyed early in the morning, and after that, you can meet your driver guide for pickup.
+Begin your road trip to the Masai Mara National Reserve in Kenya through the Isebania border.

 Day 17: Day wildlife excursion in Masai Mara

-Like Serengeti, today’s game viewing expedition in the Masai Mara National Reserve takes a full day game drive.
-This includes viewing the big 5 game (leopards, lions, buffaloes, elephants, rhinos), cheetahs, zebras, giraffes and observing wildebeest migration.
+Like Serengeti, today’s Masai Mara National Reserve game viewing expedition takes a full day game drive.
+This includes viewing the big five game (leopards, lions, buffalo, elephants, rhinos), cheetahs, zebras, giraffes, and observing the wildebeest migration.

 Day 18: Depart for Nairobi

-At leisure, enjoy your breakfast and later, check out of accommodation.
+At leisure, enjoy your breakfast and check out of your accommodation later.
 Pick up by the driver guide.
-Drive to Nairobi for drop off at the hotel or airport for departure thus marking the end of 18 Days East Africa safari.
+Drive to Nairobi for drop off at the hotel or airport for departure, thus marking the end of the 18-day East Africa safari.